Unified Model: UK Deterministic Model (UKV)

-North Atlantic and European model - Retired
+North Atlantic and European model (retired)

 The Met Office's North Atlantic and European model (NAE) model had 70 levels with a 12 km resolution.
-It is run out to 48 hours from start.
-Because the UK is at a northern latitude the computer transposes the model area to an equatorial location so the grid points give an area that is more square.
+It was run out to 48 hours from start.
+Because the UK is at a northern latitude the model transposes the model area to an equatorial location so that the grid points give an area that is more square.
 This reduces the load on the model, allowing it to run more quickly.
-The model is kept close to the real atmosphere using 4D-Var data assimilation of observations.
+The model was kept close to the real atmosphere using 4D-Var data assimilation of observations.

-Euro 4km model
+Euro 4km model (retired)

 70 Vertical levels, 4.4 km horizontal resolution.
-Run out to 120 hours.
-Now being superseded by the UKV in many applications.
+Ran out to 120 hours.
+Now superseded by the UKV in many applications and by the Global Model in others.

-UKV model

-70 Vertical levels, 1.5 km horizontal resolution.
-Run out to 36 hours (this replaced the UK 4 km model in 2011).
-The forecast is run every 3 hours using boundary conditions from the 25-km global model.
-The resolution is 1.5 km over the UK, and 4 km over surrounding areas.
-The UKV model is kept close to observations using 3D-Var data assimilation every 3 hours.

-CAM

-The Crisis Area Model is a 12 km model that can be run for any area of the world should the need arise.
-This can include military use (the MMU use this on deployed operations) or environmental catastrophes.
+DRMs/CAMs

+Defence Regional Models and Crisis Area Models are models using the same science configuration as the UK model which can be deployed rapidly to support military operations and disaster relief efforts.
+For example, to support the MMU or environmental catastrophes.